-This course of study leads to New York State initial teacher certification, valid for adolescence education in mathematics (Grades 7-12).
+This course of study leads to New York state initial teacher certification in mathematics, grades 7-12.
 This program is designed to blend on-campus preparation with field experiences in a variety of school settings, culminating in full-time student teaching.
 Literacy, multicultural education, and information technology are integrated throughout all aspects of the program.
-The program conforms with the New York State Learning Standards in Mathematics, Science, and Technology and with the recommendation for teacher preparation by the National Council of Teachers of Mathematics.
+The program conforms with the New York State Learning Standards in Mathematics, Science and Technology and with the recommendation for teacher preparation by the National Council of Teachers of Mathematics.

-Applications for admission to a master of science in education program in the department of curriculum and teaching are made to the Graduate Admissions Office.
+Applications for admission to a Master of Science in Education program in the Department of Teaching, Literacy, and Leadership are made to the Graduate Admissions Office.
 Students who do not meet the full admission requirements may be advised to complete prerequisite courses under a planned program before becoming eligible for admission.
 Admission is based on a comprehensive review of multiple criteria, including the following: